tywin812/AutoRace/README.md

-# AutoRace 2025
+# EREVAN AutoRace
-A ROS2 metapackage that has necessary packages for AutoRace 2025 challenge.
+A ROS2 metapackage that has a solution of EREVAN team for Autorace competition.

-## Usage for EREVAN AutoRace 2025
+## Usage for EREVAN AutoRace

 1. Install dependencies